-Figure 2.20: Calculating classification accuracy with a logical mask
+Figure 2.13: Calculating classification accuracy with a logical mask

 This indicates the model is correct 78% of the time.
 While this is a pretty straightforward calculation, there are actually easier ways to calculate accuracy using the convenience of scikit-learn.
 One way is to use the trained model's .score method, passing the features of the testing data to make predictions on, and the testing labels.
-This method makes the predictions and then does the same calculation we performed previously.
-Or, we could import scikit-learn's metrics library, which includes many model performance metrics including accuracy_score.
+This method makes the predictions and then does the same calculation we performed previously, all in one step.
+Or, we could import scikit-learn's metrics library, which includes many model performance metrics such as accuracy_score.
 For this, we pass the true labels and the predicted labels: